August

 I am going to have to schedule a mid-week downtime sometime in August to perform some necessarily upgrades and patches to the ol’ database server.
 It’s also been running on the same cloud hardware for a very long time, so I’ll take this chance to move it to something newer.
 That requires me to bring the whole shebang down, but an hour or two on a Wednesday morning in August shouldn’t hurt many folks, I hope.

 I’ve made the staging server, https://staging.tabroom.com, much snappier.
 I had thrown it up on an old raspberry pi I had lying around, which for you civilians in the audience is a credit-card-sized mini computer popular with hobbyists for micro projects, like “build your own TV streaming device” type of things.
 I’d put up the staging machine for my own benefit, largely, but its value as both a testing flatbed and a place where folks can log in and get their data as-of-this-morning is pretty strong, as is having a copy of Tabroom running outside our data centers.
 So I moved it to my previous laptop, which is not as powerful as my current one, but way faster than a six year old Raspberry Pi.
 It also runs some stuff for my personal use, and I can’t guarantee it’s going to be perfect on uptime.
-It does, after all, depend on my home internet, in that same 110 year old house with an electric system that matches.
+It does, after all, depend on my home internet, in that same 110 year old house with an 110 year old electric system.
 That’s life in New England.

-And finally I’m about to finally test and deploy an auto scaler.
+And finally I’m about to finally test and deploy an auto-scaler.
 What that means is a program that looks at how many tournaments, rounds, judges and entries are going to be active on Tabroom in the next few hours, and spinning up enough server resources to match.
 Until now I’ve done this manually, which has all kinds of issues; you have to guess well ahead of time, so you end up spending more money than needed.
 I can’t watch it 24/7 so the system won’t react to changes at odd times.
 And then one weekend I straight forgot to do the scaling, which earned me great embarrassment, and another staffer got tasked to remind me about it every week.

 It can be hard to write rules for a computer to follow based on the anticipated usage of a custom software program; it does us no good if we try to let Tabroom figure it out itself but it consistently underestimates what we need, and I end up having to intervene anyway.
-Or it could run wild and we’d have beautiful performance — and a $150,000 server bill.
+Or it could run wild and we’d have beautiful performance — and generate a $150,000 server bill.
 So it wasn’t the type of thing I wanted to just spin out into the world during the postseason national tournaments.
 I wanted to test it more extensively and really beat it up.
 But I think we’re just about ready for a deploy.
 And the best part is, it can do something I wasn’t really able to — the system will monitor how much actual capacity we are using at any given time, and if it spends more than 15 minutes at 80% it will scale up further on its own.

 At least, so I hope.
 Once more into the breach, dear friends.